Cayden Green

 Cayden Green (born November 15, 2004) is an American college football offensive tackle for the Missouri Tigers.
 He previously played for the Oklahoma Sooners.

 Early life

 Green attended Lee's Summit North High School in Lee's Summit, Missouri.
 He was rated as a four-star recruit and committed to play college football for the Oklahoma Sooners.

 College career

 Oklahoma

 As a freshman in 2023, Green appeared in 12 games for the Sooners, making five starts.
 After the season, he entered his name into the NCAA transfer portal.

 Missouri

 Green transferred to play for the Missouri Tigers.
+He started at left guard throughout the 2024 season and switched to left tackle for the 2025 season.